Swimming with dolphins. Seeing shipwrecks up close. The ocean becomes your oyster when you become a scuba diver.

 - You must be in good physical health.

-- Scuba divers with disabilites are still able to scuba dive!
-Just choose a diving school that has experience with your needs and enjoy the water!
+- Scuba divers with disabilities are still able to scuba dive!
+Just choose a diving school with experience with your needs and enjoy the water!

 - You must be able to pass a knowledge test.